mtmanning93/craft-front/README.md

 #### Labels

-In the beginning of the build after creating the issues, labels also needed to be created.
-The first labels created were to assign each template with a front or backend label, this helped to clearly seperate tasks between the two project repositories.
+At the beginning of the build after creating the issues, labels also needed to be created.
+The first labels created were to assign each template with a front or backend label, this helped to clearly separate tasks between the two project repositories.
 The repository labels:

 -   frontend
 -   backend _(to read more about the backend label [click here](https://github.com/mtmanning93/craft-api/blob/main/README.md#backend-label))_

-Next prioritising labels were created to define the importance using the 'MoSCoW' principle, and seperate the issues into groups.
+Next prioritising labels were created to define the importance of using the 'MoSCoW' principle, and separate the issues into groups.
 The labels were used when assessing each iteration, meaning they were not static from the beginning, they were reassigned when necessary to adjust the level of importance of the user story, throughout each iteration in the overall project.
 The 4 prioritising